 The team has been able to develop several pod borer resistant cowpea lines, each producing different amounts of the Bt protein.

 Trials were first carried out in greenhouses at our Black Mountain site in Canberra.

 In the lab the research team found that there was 100 per cent mortality of the pod borer caterpillars after feeding on flower buds of cowpea containing the Bt gene.

 Field trials to test agronomic performance and insect resistance have been carried out over several years in Puerto Rico, Nigeria, Burkina Faso and Ghana and recently in Malawi in Southern Africa.

 Field results were very promising.
 Selected cowpea lines were fully protected in Nigeria, Ghana and Burkina Faso over several years.
 The cowpea plant breeders have introgressed the Bt gene into farmer-preferred varieties and evaluated their acceptability and suitability for local environments.

 In late 2019 the final stage of regulatory approvals came through with the successful registration in Nigeria of the new insect-resistant cowpea variety SAMPEA 20-T, paving the way for commercial cultivation.

 Besides developing improved breeding material, CSIRO also aims to transfer knowledge of the technology to Africa.

-This research is supported by the African Agricultural Technology Foundation and grants from USAID and the Rockefeller Foundation.
+This research is managed by the African Agricultural Technology Foundation with financial support from USAID and the Rockefeller Foundation.